GregDMeyer/quantum-advantage/README.md

 ### Requirements

  The code has been tested with Python 3.9, though should be compatible with other recent Python 3 versions.
-It depends on `Cirq` and a few more libraries (which happen to also be dependencies of `Cirq`, so should be automatically installed).
 The dependencies can be installed with

 ```bash
 pip3 install -r requirements.txt
 ```